 - 245 peer-reviewed journal articles as of Feb 2020 (306 in Scopus including book chapters, conference papers and editorial notes)

 - One commercialised invention - a technology for magnesium alloys (WO03062492; EP1466038; US20050161121; CN1639389A; DE60330309D1).

-His publications have attracted more 10,500 Scopus citations (> 9500 citations excluding self-citations of all authors) as of November 2020 with an h-index of 50.
+His publications have attracted more 11,300 Scopus citations (> 10,000 citations excluding self-citations of all authors) with an h-index of 52 as of March 2021.

 He and his team have recently developed an ultrasound assisted metal 3D printing process ("Grain structure control during metal 3D printing by high-intensity ultrasound", Nature Communications, 2020, 11, 142 (DOI: 10.1038/s41467-019-13874-z), which can convert the long columnar grains into fine equiaxed grains, demonstrated on Ti-6Al-4V and Inconel 625.
 In addition, it allows for the fabrication of gradient materials by switching on and off the ultrasound during metal 3D printing.

 He co-developed the widely accepted Interdependence Theory of Solidification (Acta Materialia, 2011, 59, 4907-4921; 2010, 58, 3262-3270) and the in-situ phase transformation controlled selective laser melting (SLM) process for 3D printing of titanium alloys (Acta Materialia, 2015, 85, 74-84).